edbort/code-challenge/README.md

 # Husky challenge implementation!

-Here it is my implementation of Husky challenge, using Java with SpringBoot.
+Here it is my implementation of Husky challenge using Java with SpringBoot.

-## Requirement
+## Requirements

 In order to build and run you will need:

-1. A Postgres database.
+1. A Postgres database
-2. A Memcache daemon (memcached on linux).
+2. A Memcache daemon (memcached on linux)
-3. Java 8.
+3. Java 8
-4. Maven.
+4. Maven

 ## Build and Run